ropensci/drake/README.md

 missed(my_plan)      # Are you missing anything from your workspace? check(my_plan)       # Are you missing files?
-Is your workflow plan okay? make(my_plan)        # Run the workflow. outdated(my_plan)    # Everything is up to date. plot_graph(my_plan)  # The graph also shows what is up to date.
+Is your workflow plan okay? make(my_plan)        # Run the workflow. diagnose(large)      # View error info if the target "large" failed to build. outdated(my_plan)    # Everything is up to date. plot_graph(my_plan)  # The graph also shows what is up to date.
 ```